-Part 2: State Law.
-In 1992, the Minnesota Legislature adopted the following into State statute (sections 1.50 and 15.90): The State of Minnesota adopts a policy of zero tolerance of violence.
+In 1992, the Minnesota Legislature adopted the following into State statute 15.86: “The State of Minnesota adopts a policy of zero tolerance of violence.
 It is State policy that every person in the State has a right to live free from violence.
-In furtherance of that policy, Minnesota Statute 15.86 mandated each agency of State government adopt a goal of zero tolerance of violence in and around the workplace.
-Each such agency was also required to develop a plan describing how the agency will seek to eliminate any potential for violence (a) in and around the agency workplace, and (b) affecting the attitudes and behavior of the people whom the agency serves or regulates.
+In furtherance of that policy, Minnesota Statute 15.86 mandated each agency of the State government to adopt a goal of zero tolerance of violence in and around the workplace.
+Each such agency was also required to develop a plan describing how the agency will seek to eliminate any potential for violence (a) in and around the agency workplace, and (b) affecting the attitudes and behavior of the people whom the agency serves or regulates.”

 Part 3: Definitions